lumina-ai-inc/benchmark/README.md

 This repo requires a `.env` file with API keys for each of these services.
 To get a lumina API_URL for lumina, and gain access to our scientific search API, you can book a meeting with me at https://cal.com/ishaank99/lumina-api.

 We setup a local `postgres` instance to log the benchmark results, and a local `redis` instance for communication between the benchmark and the services.
 To run the benchmark with recursion, you will need to host a `reranker` service.
-We use the BGE Large raranker.
+We use the BGE Large reranker.
 By default this is turned off.

 You can pull and build the benchmark image from dockerhub with the following command from the root dir of the project:
 ```